AntiqueSounds/Tandem-Badge/README.md

 Current software version is V3E (shown on the badge in the lower right corner sideways).
 The current badge versio is 12x for both top and bottom.
 The two boards must match versions.
 The SAO boards have separate versioning and do not have to coincide (can be used on any other SAO enabled badge).

+**The switches are FRAGILE, but functional.
+Please gently switch them.
+This was the most difficult part of the whole project.
+The design and assembly of these switch extensions is still evolving.**

 ## Functionality
-The software has been enhanced to allow serial connection via USB port (115200) to prompt for values to place into persitent memory of the ESP-32.
+The software has been enhanced to allow serial connection via USB port (115200) to prompt for values to place into persistent memory of the ESP-32.
 The use of the name loader tool is not unnecessary anymore.

 Serial port is set to 115200.
 The USB is for powerand for serial communication.
 (Configuration or debugging.)
 Serial Prompts are for the values shown below in the software persistent memory section.